Lamsihar24/PrinterousChallenge/README.md

 # How To Run in Local Browser :

-`Change your Browser from .env to chromedriver or geckodriver`
+`Change your Browser from .env to chromedriver`

 `npm run test`

-Useful Links :
+ Links :
 https://webdriver.io/